notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamping.md

 ## Sign artifacts in OCI-compliant registries with timestamping

 To sign artifacts in OCI-compliant registries with timestamping, you need to select a trusted [RFC 3161](https://www.rfc-editor.org/rfc/rfc3161) compliant TSA.
 There are public TSAs available, such as [DigitCert](https://www.digicert.com/) TSA and [Globalsign](https://www.globalsign.com/en) TSA.
 Since Notation CLI v1.2.0, two flags `--timestamp-url` and `--timestamp-root-cert` are introduced to the `notation sign` command for RFC 3161 timestamping.
 Use the flag `--timestamp-url` to specify the URL of the TSA that you trusted.
 Use the flag `--timestamp-root-cert` to specify the filepath of downloaded root cert file for the trusted TSA.
 The root cert serves as the trust anchor to establish the chain of trust of the TSA.
 This is to protect you from MITM (Man-in-the-Middle) attacks.
+Upon successful execution of `notation sign`, the TSA response will be stored in the signature envelope.
 An example command:

 ```shell
 notation sign --timestamp-url <TSA_URL> --timestamp-root-cert <TSA_ROOT_CERT> --key <KEY_NAME> <REFERENCE_TO_ARTIFACT>